-This course is designed to expand your existing skills in drawing, painting or illustration through an introduction to the art of collage.
+This course (classroom-based or online) is designed to expand your existing skills in drawing, painting or illustration through an introduction to the art of collage.

 It will take you on a developmental journey from drawing with paper, through simple collage printmaking methods, and assemblage.

 Since its emergence as an art form in the early 20th century, collage has continued to serve not only as a primary form of expression, but also as a principle means of developing new creative responses.